Access Rights Management¶

 $ cat usersfile.csv

-The button opens a windows that displays all current exisiting shared folder and their privileges for selected user from the grid.
+The button opens a window that displays all current existing shared folder and their privileges for selected user from the grid.
 How the privileges are stored is described further down in the shared folder section.

 Option to select a shared folder as root for home folders for new users created in the